cloudmesh-community/book/chapters/in/aws-auroradb.md

 #### Step 7: Configure Advance Settings - Encryption and Failover

+Aurora database has options to configure encryption and failover policies to keep the data safe and highly available.
-This sub section allows to configure settings for Encrption and Failover of the database.
-The options are explained in the next few steps (see @fig:aws-aurora-advconfig-3).
+These options are explained in the next few steps(see
+@fig:aws-aurora-advconfig-3).

 ![AWS Aurora DB](images/auroradb-7.png){#fig:aws-aurora-advconfig-3}

 ##### Encryption

-Encryption on the database can be enabled only at the time of DB creation.Once enabled the database, associated replicas and snapshots are all encrypted.
+Encryption on the database can be enabled only at the time of DB creation.
+Once enabled the database, associated replicas and snapshots are all encrypted.
 One can either use the default KMS encryption keys provided by AWS or use their own encryption keys.